danielabmartins/devops-24-25-1241902/CA1/README.md

 **Part 2** follows the topic of using build tools with Gradle, focusing on its practical applications.

 **Part 3** aims to convert the basic version of the Tutorial application to Gradle.
-Its second part demonstrates an alternative to Gradle, in this case Maven.
+Its second part demonstrates an alternative to Gradle, in this case Ant.

 ---
 ##  Part 1

 ### The Setup
-Due to the nature of this project some configurations and changes needed to be made so that the application runs smoothly.
+Due to the nature of this project some configurations and changes had to be made so that the application could run smoothly.
 I will be explaining these changes in the following steps.

 - **Cloning the tutorial**